Thursday, July 30, 2009

 This guy was sleeping in the trough the whole time we were feeding the others.

 A hay ride.
 The boys weren't quite so sure about this because I was not going on the ride with them and dad was not on yet because he was taking pictures.
-My friend's mom is in a red shirt and is sitting just behind and to the right of B. My friend's two daughters are both in pink, the dark haired one is to the right to B, sitting next to her grandmother.
-The other one is sitting just behind B, kind of between N and B.
+My friend's mom is in a red shirt and is sitting just behind and to the right of Ben.
+My friend's two daughters are both in pink, the dark haired one is to the right to Ben, sitting next to her grandmother.
+The other one is sitting just behind Ben, kind of between Nick and Ben.

 These are the huge horses that pull the hay ride.
 They have bells on them and they sound like sleigh bells when the horses trot.
 They walk around this wooded area and then they let them trot on the way back.
 It sounded very Christmasy as the horses were trotting back.
 The kids really enjoyed it.